OUR BODIES OURSELVESLearn to love what you see in the mirror

 When we compare ourselves with media images of the ideal, we suffer.
 There is strong evidence of the negative effects of women’s social comparisons with media images.
 One study found that women who were briefly exposed to just a handful of media images of females (11 images) experienced increased body dissatisfaction and weight anxiety.
 Other studies show that viewing images of models in mainstream magazines and advertisements provoked increased levels of depression, stress, guilt, shame and insecurity.
 It’s difficult to get through an average day without viewing these images— let alone begin to comprehend the impact of exposure to the hundreds of thousands of images over a lifetime that sends the message, “You don’t measure up.”

 Every year, women in the U.S. spend billions of dollars, countless hours and immeasurable effort to change their physical appearance.
 Despite all of this, we rarely are satisfied.
+Now there is nothing wrong with getting plastic surgery if that is something that you want, you could use someone like Sachin Shridharani MD who specialises in breast augmentation, now as long as this makes you happy then do it, but don’t just do it for the sake of it.
+If you wish you were taller though for example, then there are exercises for that, exercises that can help you feel more confident with your height.
+But again, don’t just do it for the sake of it, do it for yourself.
+As long as you are happy then that’s all that matters.
 We have less time and energy for our passions, our family, friends and selves.
 We sacrifice joy and authenticity in our lives for fear of being judged.
 We put our efforts not into making our lives, communities and families better, but trying to improve ourselves for reasons that often times do not resonate with our authentic selves.
 Our internal light becomes dimmer and what matters most to us is pushed to the side.
 It doesn’t have to be this way.

 While changing culture at large will take time, it is time to start changing at the individual level.
 Developing a positive body image and healthy mental attitude toward our body is crucial to living our lives authentically and moving toward acceptance and self-love.
 The relationship we have with our body is the most meaningful relationship we will ever have.